Ryan Vogelsong: Draft and Minor Leagues

-San Francisco Giants
+San Francisco Giants (2000–2001)

 Vogelsong made his MLB debut with the Giants on September 2, 2000.
 He finished the rest of the 2000 season by appearing in four games, with six innings pitched in relief.

 Vogelsong did not perform well to start the 2001 season, as he went 0–5 and compiled a 6.75 ERA in 15 games (two starts).

-Pittsburgh Pirates
+Pittsburgh Pirates (2001, 2003–2006)

 Vogelsong was acquired by the Pirates on July 30, 2001, along with outfielder Armando Ríos, for pitcher Jason Schmidt and outfielder John Vander Wal.
 He appeared in two games for the Pirates before he required Tommy John surgery that kept him out of the majors until the end of the 2003 season.

 The 2004 season marked Vogelsong's first full campaign in the major leagues.
 He spent most of the season as a starting pitcher.
 Vogelsong struggled in that role, ending the season with a 6–13 record and 6.50 ERA.
 He rebounded in 2005 after being moved to the bullpen, posting a 4.43 ERA and 2–2 record while being used primarily as a middle reliever.
 By the end of the 2006 season, Vogelsong had accumulated a career 10–22 record and a 5.86 ERA in 120 games and 315 innings over parts of six seasons.

-Hanshin Tigers
+Hanshin Tigers (2007–2008)

 Vogelsong signed for the Hanshin Tigers of the Nippon Professional Baseball (NPB) in 2007 and made his Nippon Professional Baseball debut as their starting pitcher on April 5, 2007, facing a future Major League Baseball pitcher, Kenshin Kawakami.
 He won in his debut at the home stadium, Koshien Stadium, on April 12, 2007, hitting a home run in the bottom of the second inning.

-Orix Buffaloes
+Orix Buffaloes (2009)

 Vogelsong signed a one-year deal to play for the Orix Buffaloes of the NPB in 2009.

 Philadelphia Phillies

-During the 2009–2010 off-season, Vogelsong made his way back to the MLB and signed a minor league deal with the Philadelphia Phillies.
+During the 2009–2010 off-season, Vogelsong made his way back to MLB and signed a minor league deal with the Philadelphia Phillies.
 He appeared in 25 games for the AAA Lehigh Valley IronPigs, posting a 2–5 record with a 4.91 ERA in 58.2 innings.
 He was released by the Phillies on July 15, 2010.

 Los Angeles Angels of Anaheim

-Vogelsong signed a minor league contract with the Los Angeles Angels of Anaheim on July 28, 2010.
+On July 28, 2010, Vogelsong signed a minor league contract with the Los Angeles Angels of Anaheim.
 Vogelsong appeared in eight games for the AAA Salt Lake Bees, posting a 1–3 record with a 4.66 ERA in 36.2 innings pitched.
-He was released after the season ended.
+He became a free agent following the season on November 6.